0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 <h4><i>Intro/Thought process</i></h4>

-<p>After reading the description, name of the challenge is called CatsUP - first thought that came through my mind is that this challenge will be about some sort of XSS vulnerability.
+<p>After reading the description, the name of the challenge is called CatsUP - first thought that came through my mind is that this challenge will be about some sort of XSS vulnerability.
 The reason is that from my previous experiences on CTFs usually title that includes "Cats" are about XSS.(I am quite sure that nearly every CTF player or security person knows this duuh!).
 Of course that doesn't mean that I am straight away right that this will be about XSS only.</p>
-<p>Anyway plan is to do some enumeration and hope that I will find some weird behaviour.</p>
+<p>Anyway, the plan is to do some enumeration and hope that I will find some weird behaviour.</p>

 <h4><i>Finding of Initial Vector</i></h4>